Solololomon/imdb_sql_project/README.md

 The script amends IMDb's search URL to input custom values for the range of years and ratings searched, and then scrapes data from the generated page.
 This data includes each film's title, year, genre, rating, runtime, and age certificate.
-If no suitable matches are found, 'No result found' is printed.
+If no suitable matches are found, 'No results found' is printed.

 A film_id is uniquely attached to each film, and the results are presented in the form of a printed pandas DataFrame (with index removed, as we have already specified a film_id).